Dudipatsar Trail: Overview

-Guides are available at Besal for hike to Dudipatsar.
+Guides are available at Besal for a hike to Dudipatsar.
 Experienced hikers can wing it and go off on their own – remember to follow the water tributary as Dudipatsar is at the head.

 Mid-September, most of the herding flocks and inhabitants of Mullah ki Basti come down in preparation of winter.
 So if one plans to head towards Dudipat Lake at that time, it is necessary to take ample amount of food and preferably tents as no lodging is available for 9–10 km from the starting point.
 The makeshift hotels are also shut down so no food is available.
 If one reaches Mullah ki Basti, abandoned stone houses are available to camp and rest for the night.